 [26] Thou blind Pharisee, cleanse first that which is within the cup and platter, that the outside of them may be clean also.

-purity without, uncleanness within. “blindness”.
-But in 5, purity within, and the vision of God hereafter.
+Here purity without, uncleanness within.
+Blindness.
+But in 5, purity within and the vision of God hereafter.
+Matthew 5 and verse 8 reads.

 Mat.5:8] Blessed are the pure in heart: for they shall see God.